 The faculty of our department work to explain the political world.
 We do this by teaching, research, and outreach to the community.
 Part of what we do is summarize and synthesize current information for our students.
 But part also is our own original research and analysis, which we publish and also bring into our classrooms.

 The best source about each individual faculty member is his or her listing elsewhere on our website.
 This summary is a snapshot of what we have been researching recently.
-It includes work we have published or had accepted for publication since the Summer of 2010.
+It includes work we have published or had accepted for publication since July 1, 2011.
 It also includes fellowships, honors, and descriptions of some major projects on which we are working.
 It should provide an introduction to some of the current intellectual life of our community.
 Learn more